How do I get in contact?

 How long should I burn my candle for?

 Max.
-2 to 4 hours at a time.
+3 to 4 hours at a time.
 Ensure on the first burn of the candle, you allow the wax pool to reach the edges of the jar.
 This will ensure a perfect burn every time.
 As we know some of you love to burn candles for longer (which is not safe for all candle jars) we have created a long burn on our Coffee Table Candle, this candle is designed to burn for 4-6 hours each time.
 If you are unsure of your burn time, please get in touch and we can help.

 Wooden Wicks!
 What do I need to do?

 Wooden Wicks do need a little more attention and tending to between burns.
 Be sure to gently snap off the burnt wood along the top edge of the wick and then light as usual.
 You can do this by holding a tissue or paper towel.